Toxoplasmosis during pregnancy: risks and foods to avoid

 Toxoplasmosis is an infection caused by an intracellular parasite called Toxoplasma gondii (toxoplasma).
 This parasite proliferates in the intestines of cats, but can also be found in the form of cysts in the flesh of many meat animals (pork, lamb, etc.).

-This zoonotic disease, which passes from animals to humans, is asymptomatic in most cases and is not contagious.
+This zoonotic disease, which passes from animal to human, is asymptomatic in most cases and is not contagious.
 It can, however, be dangerous for non-immune or immunosuppressed pregnant women.
 Toxoplasma gondii can cross the placental barrier and contaminate the fetus.

 Toxoplasmosis is contracted :

-• after eating badly washed fruit or vegetables;
+• after eating poorly washed fruit or vegetables;

 • after eating undercooked or raw meat;

-• contact with cooking utensils that have come into contact with raw meat.
+• by contact with kitchen utensils that have come into contact with raw meat.

 How many pregnant women are affected by toxoplasmosis?

 60% of pregnant women are not immune to toxoplasmosis.
 However, cases of contamination from mother to fetus are still quite rare.
-In France, there are around three cases in every ten thousand pregnancies.
+In France, there are around three cases in every 10,000 pregnancies.

-Passage of Toxoplasma gondii to lhe risk of Toxoplasma gondii transmission to the baby is low at the beginning of gestation (between 5 and 10% when the mother has been infected).
-Its consequences, however, can be very serious for the baby at this stage of pregnancy. pregnancy.
-When a pregnant woman contracts the disease during the last trimester, the risk of transmission is of the lorder of 30%, but the after-effects are much less severe.
+Passage of Toxoplasma gondii to the fetus remains rare at the start of gestation (between 5 and 10% risk when the mother has been infected).
+Its consequences, however, can be very serious for the baby at this stage of the pregnancy. pregnancy.
+When a pregnant woman contracts the disease during the last trimester, the risk of transmission is around 30%, but the after-effects are much less severe.

 What are the symptoms of toxoplasmosis in pregnancy?

-Toxoplasmosis in pregnancy is a generally asymptomatic infection.
-It may go unnoticed or give rise to a few symptoms.
-However, the "litter disease" presents real risks for the fetus.
+Pregnancy-onset toxoplasmosis is generally an asymptomatic infection.
+It may go undetected or give rise to a few symptoms.
+The "litter disease" does, however, present real risks for the fetus.

 Symptoms of toxoplasmosis in pregnant women

 8 out of 10 mothers-to-be are asymptomatic after contracting toxoplasmosis during pregnancy.
-For the rest, symptoms are relatively similar to those of the flu:
+Symptoms in others are relatively similar to those of influenza:

 • Moderate fever (+/- 38°C);